 Emergency re-establishment assistance

-In some situations, the Victorian Government may also offer emergency re-establishment assistance payments.
+In some situations, the Victorian Government may also offer emergency re-establishment assistance payments to eligible applicants.
 This payment is available if your home is uninhabitable for more than 7 days because of an emergency.

 This assistance is income-tested and will help towards re-establishing you back in your own home as quickly as possible.
 Payments can be used to help towards: